 We all have triggers that let us know something’s not right.
 Perhaps mine are like yours.
 When I can jump out of bed early on weekend mornings but need 3 or 4 hits of the snooze bar during the work week, that’s my signal I need a core value check and possible adjustment.

 Wearing my hat as a life coach, clients ask me for help in changing careers.
 Our first step is to separate work from the company.
 For instance, one of my clients wanted to get out of sales, because it was too frustrating.
 After we unpacked his current situation, he concluded that he loved sales, building relationships, and the thrill of the hunt.
 What he also realized was how his employer tied his hands, dictated his process, and his current boss knew only how to supervise account managers but had no skill in leading business development.

 Once my client clearly understood that three of his top five core values were leadership, creativity, and independence, he agreed that sales/business development was the right career for him.
 He just needed to find a company whose values aligned with his, so he could perform at his best.
 Instead of switching careers, he switched companies by learning how to interview for the right company culture and boss for a win-win.

 If you don’t know what your top core values are and how to unpack them in a meaningful way for future decision-making, reach out for a coaching conversation.

-About the Author: Sandra Dillon is a professional coach with an extensive background in leadership, business, and life coaching.
-She coaches individuals and couples as well as designs and facilitates workshops.
-She has a passion to help people be the best versions of themselves.
+About the Author: Sandra Dillon is a professional life coach with an extensive background in leadership and business consulting.
+She has a passion to help people be the hero of their own life stories.
+She administers assessments, designs, and facilitates workshops, and coaches individuals, teams, and businesses.
 You can learn more about Sandra or engage her as your coach by reaching out to her at email@example.com or by visiting her website at www.shinecrossings.com